 3 – Focus on an exact percentage value and use the highest percentage off.
 This is something that is easy to find while scanning an email.
 Make it bold so it stands out and it’s super easy to find when someone is scanning.

-4 - Have an easy to find call-to-action so they know when and where the sale is.
+4 – Have an easy-to-find call-to-action so they know when and where the sale is.
 Entice them to click now by using scarcity.
 Let them know that you only have limited supplies left.
-This gets them to act now so they don’t miss out on the best deals.
+Creating a sense of urgency gets them to act now so they don’t miss out on the best deals.

 Use an entry popup to showcase a different deal each day of the sale